digarok/vscode-merlin-assembler/README.md

 ## Installation

-You should be able to install from the VS Marketplace.
+Install extension from the VS Marketplace.

-Otherwise follow standard instructions to download and install this file in VSCode.

-##
-## Known Issues

-Doesn't recognize macros.

-Doesn't recognize "force Absolute" syntax like ` lda: ]var`.

 ## Release Notes